mimi149/FSND-p4-Conference-APIs/README.md

   and you can see all of them in Datastore Viewer.

   ```
-You can see more details about the project design and implementation in readme.odt.
+You can see more details about the project design and implementation in readme_full.odt or readme_full.md.